(Last Updated: 05/29/2025)

 What is Core Sleep, and which sleep stages does it include?

 Core Sleep refers to the most essential sleep stages for restoration—primarily deep non-REM (slow-wave) sleep and REM sleep.
-These stages are responsible for brain detoxification, hormonal regulation, memory consolidation, and immune support, making them vital for waking up refreshed and functioning at your best.
+These stages are responsible for brain detoxification, hormonal regulation, memory strengthening, and immune support, making them vital for waking up refreshed and functioning at your best.

 How does Core Sleep contribute to physical and mental recovery?